jaydpage/cypress-testing-practice/README.md

 ### Extend the application

 ```
-- Extend the `create` endpoint to persist a `released` flag as `false` by default
+- Extend the 'create' endpoint to persist a 'released' flag as false by default
-- Update the `Feature` interface to include the `released` property
+- Update the 'Feature' interface to include the 'released' property
-- Update the rendering of the requests to use the `released` flag value for the `isReleased` property of the `Item` component
+- Update the rendering of the requests to use the 'released' flag value for the 'isReleased' property of the 'Item' component
-- Create a `release` endpoint that accepts a `id` and updates the release flag of the persisted feature to be `true`
+- Create a 'release' endpoint that accepts a 'id' and updates the release flag of the persisted feature to be true
 ```

 ### Shows the feature as released

 ```
 Actions:
-- Create a request either through the UI or the `create` endpoint
+- Create a request either through the UI or the 'create' endpoint
-- Use the `release` endpoint to flag the request as released
+- Use the 'release' endpoint to flag the request as released
 - Reload the web page

 Acceptance Criteria: